7 Aug 2018

 1 Jun 2018

 The United Nations Inter-Agency Task Force on Social and Solidarity Economy (UNTFSSE) is launching a Call for Papers to assess the contribution of SSE to inclusive and sustainable development, with a particular emphasis on local contexts.
 Organized by UNRISD, in its role as coordinator of the Task Force’s recently established Knowledge Hub, the Call for Papers aims to identify and mobilize research from different regions and territories that critically examines the role of SSE as a means of implementation for the SDGs.
-Submission deadline: 2 August; for a conference planned for April 2019.
+New submission deadline: 31 August; for a conference planned for April 2019.

 9 Mar 2018